 How to serve oven fries

-As for what main dish goes with these oven fries with, you have many options!
+As for what main dish goes with these tasty fries, you have many options!
 They go especially well with broiled burgers, with fried fish, and with oven fried chicken.
 And don’t forget a vegetable – steamed broccoli is a good, easy option.

 What about leftovers?

 Like most potato recipes, leftovers of these oven fries will not taste as good as when freshly baked.
 But if you must, you can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them in the microwave on 50% power, or in a 300F oven.

 More tasty potato recipes